In this Gardener's HQ guide, we'll explore cultivating Epigaea plants in your garden, indoor spaces, and other settings.

 Members of the Epigaea genus are evergreen hardy perennials.

-They carry cup shaped flowers of white or pink that bloom in the spring.
+They carry cup shaped flowers of white or pink.
+These come into bloom in the spring.

-Some of the common names for Epigaea include Mayflower, Ground Laurel, and Trailing Arbutus.
+Some of the common names for Epigaea plants include Mayflower, Ground Laurel, and Trailing Arbutus.

 Epigaea repens by InAweofGod'sCreation's.